jamesainslie/dot/README.md

 ## Acknowledgments

 Inspired by GNU Stow, reimagined with modern language features and safety guarantees.
+Made with ❤️ in Go.